ices-tools-dev/echoSMs/docs/conventions.md

 ## Coordinate systems

-A single coordinate system should be used for all models provided by echoSMs.
+A single coordinate system is used for all models implemented by echoSMs.
 The aim is to ease the comparison of results between different models.

 The right-handed spherical coordinate system as defined by ISO 80000-2[^1] is to be used, as illustrated below.
 The organism should lie along the _z_-axis with the positive _x_-axis extending above the dorsal surface of the organism: